Asset Protection Basics

 You are invited to call Howard Rosen, or Patricia Donlevy-Rosen , Attorneys, at (305) 447-0061 for more information.
 Either Mr. Rosen or Ms. Donlevy-Rosen will discuss with you the legal, tax-neutral and effective plans recommended by accountants, lawyers, and estate planners.

-Donlevy-Rosen & Rosen, P.A. is a law firm with a sharp focus on asset protection planning and offshore trusts.
+Donlevy-Rosen & Rosen, P.A. is a law firm with a singular focus on asset protection planning and offshore trusts.
 Attorneys Howard Rosen and Patricia Donlevy-Rosen co-founded the firm in 1991, and have since become recognized authorities in the field of asset protection planning.
-Let us explain the significant difference our experience can make when protecting your assets.
+Let us explain the significant difference our experience and qualifications can make when protecting your assets.